Heart4sides/DigitalGarden/src/site/notes/CARDS/Depth Psychology Theory/Concrete👁️‍🗨️.md

 # Companion Guide
 [Type Grid Companion Guide Download | C.S.
 Joseph](https://csjoseph.life/type-grid-companion-guide-download/)
 ## Concrete
+- Prefers to start with what’s known and work towards potential solutions.
 - is a focus on tangibles such as the physical world, experience, [[CARDS/· Related Concepts & Theories ·/Experimentation\|Experimentation]], and observation.
 -   Concrete perceives through the five senses of sight, sound, touch, taste, and smell.
 -   Concrete asks “What is?”
 -   Concrete is present/past-focused, proven, and realistic.